Discover Your Adventurous Spirit!

 From families to corporate teams, rock climbing is a great way to try something brand new and challenging together.

-Try rock climbing on your own or with a group at Torrent Falls Climbing Adventure, located just minutes away from the Red River Gorge and Natural Bridge State Resort Park.
+Try rock climbing on your own or with a group at Southeast Mountain Guides, formerly known as Torrent Falls Climbing Adventure, located just minutes away from the Red River Gorge and Natural Bridge State Resort Park.
 Their Via Ferrata system is the first of its kind in the entire country!
 It aids the climber by using cables and iron hand/foot rungs, and it offers a variety of climbs, from novice to expert, between March and December.
 Their certified climbing instructors provided guided rock climbing, and both classes and clinics are available, as well as private lessons.
-Don't know what “rappelling” is?
-Find out all about it at www.torrentfalls.com.
+Don’t know what “rappelling” is?
+Find out all about it at their new website.

 You can also try rock climbing on your own in the Red River Gorge, but please put safety first, no matter where your rock climbing adventure takes you!

 Hiking is great exercise and an exciting adventure for everyone.
 Bring your hiking stick and wear good hiking boots, as the rocks can be rugged.
-Tackle the challenging hike up and down to see the amazing sandstone arch called Natural Bridge for an hour of serious hiking.
+Tackle the challenging hike up and down to see the amazing sandstone arch called Natural Bridge for a few hours of serious hiking.
 Want an easier hike, or looking for your very first hike?
 Ride the sky lift up to top, then hop off for an easy walk out to Natural Bridge, where you can take some great pictures and look over at Lookout Pointe.
 Then walk back to the sky lift and take another easy hike out to Lookout Pointe, gazing back at the Natural Bridge, where you just hiked!
 You can keep on going to Lover’s Leap, or head back to the sky lift for the ride back down.
 Be sure to stop at the gift shop for homemade fudge, postcards, and souvenirs.
-Print a map of Natural Bridge State Resort Park here.
+Download a map of the Original Trail at Natural Bridge State Resort Park here.